djiworks/node-proactive-cache/README.md

-# Simple NodeJs internal caching
+# Simple NodeJs in-memory caching
 A simple in memory key/value cache with proactive cleaning.
 Actually, the cache is based on a single object (so the cache size limit depends on max size of a single object).
 Each item of the cache has their own timer to avoid setInterval on an empty cache.